Overcoming Electric Vehicle Range Anxiety

 But given electric cars are much better for the environment and are cheaper to run than diesel or petrol cars, what’s stopping people from going electric?
 One major reason is so-called range anxiety.

-Range concerns
+Range Concerns

-Part of this range anxiety stems from disbelief at the some of the stated ranges provided by EV manufacturers.
-There are concerns that tests don’t properly account for the need for using the air conditioning or heating, both of which can sap battery power.
+Part of this range anxiety stems from disbelief at some of the stated ranges provided by EV manufacturers.
+There are concerns that tests don’t properly account for the need for using air conditioning or heating, both of which can sap battery power.
 One recent report called for an overhaul of range testing for EVs, with the aim of raising their credibility, putting consumers’ minds at rest and increasing sales.

 But are these well-publicised concerns over range over-done?
 There are several reasons to suggest that may be the case.

 Both battery technology and the UK’s EV charging infrastructure are improving very rapidly.
 There are now more electric vehicle (EV) charging stations in the UK than conventional fuel stations, according to data published by Nissan.
 As of August, there were 9,300 EV charging stations across the country, compared with 8,400 fuel stations.
-Of these locations, more than 1600 provide ‘rapid charging’, and can recharge a typical EV battery to around 80% in under an hour.
+Of these locations, more than 1,600 provide ‘rapid charging’, and can recharge a typical EV battery to around 80% in under an hour.
 So, you’re increasingly likely to be able to top up before your car runs out of power.

 In real, day-to-day life, most people don’t take regular trips of hundreds of miles.
 According to the AA, 95% of car journeys are under 25 miles.
 So, most modern electric cars have more than enough range to account for most peoples’ daily use.
 They can simply be charged at home, without worrying about range.
 Bear in mind too that charging your vehicle at home for a typical range of over 100 miles will cost approximately £4 to £6, according to Energy Saving Trust, which is about a third of the £15 or so you would spend on diesel or petrol for an equivalent journey distance.